-Real World Science & Mathematics 2013
+Real World Science & Mathematics 2014

 WHERE Center for Science and Mathematics Education (CESAME), Stony Brook University, Stony Brook, NY WHEN

 Teachers will receive a $300 stipend and a certificate for 30 professional development hours upon completion of the program.
-Travel expenses (up to $275) will be reimbursed for all participants.
-Room and board will also be provided, but not for residents of Suffolk & Nassau counties.Attendees will be expected to share the materials used in the workshop programs with other elementary teachers at their schools, in their school district, and beyond, through activities such as conducting workshops and presenting at conferences.
+Please note that funding for travel, room and board is not available.
+Housing on campus can be arranged at participant’s expense.Attendees will be expected to share the materials used in the workshop programs with other teachers at their schools, in their school district, and beyond, through activities such as conducting workshops and presenting at conferences.
 Attendees are required to remain in contact with CESAME to report these activities.

 Contact Judy Nimmo at 631-632-9750 or firstname.lastname@example.org

 March 14: Physics Open Night: Proteins?
 Yes, please! (...but folded) (Dr. Alberto Perez